Task Lifecycle and Polling

 • .with_execution(ToolExecution::new().with_task_support(...)) on the tool declares per-tool task behavior

-• extra.is_task_request() is the branch point in your handler -- one handler, two execution paths
+• extra.is_task_request() is the branch point in the hand-rolled dual-path handler -- a more advanced, manual alternative to the recommended pattern

-• The get_task_result fallback tool ensures every client can access async results, regardless of task support
+• The get_task_result fallback tool ensures even clients that cannot speak tasks/* natively can access async results

 Continue to Capability Negotiation ->